fujitake/smart-building-quick-start-kit/devices/cameras/person-counter/README.en.md

 [Japanese](./README.md)

-# Counting the number of persons
+# Person counter

-This is the instructions to analyze video captured by a camera with TensorFlow Lite, and when detecting entering an area and leaving an area, send the data to an MQTT Broker.
+This is the procedure to detect enter/exit the area by analyzing video with TensorFlow Lite, and sending it to an MQTT Broker.

 ## Specifications

-### Detect a person
+### Detect person

-Take a picture with the camera connected to the Raspberry Pi and detect a person.
-It is developed based on the following sample programs of TensorFlow Lite.
+Capture video with the camera connected with Raspberry Pi and detect a person.
+The sample script is developed based on the following sample program of TensorFlow Lite:

 [TensorFlow Lite Python object detection example with Raspberry Pi](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/raspberry_pi)

-The models in the above sample programs can detect a variety of objects other than persons.
-In these instructions, customized to process only when a person is detected.
+The model of the above sample program can detect various objects other than people.
+In this procedure, the sample script is customized to detect only people.
+When detecting a person, count process starts.

-### Detect entering and leaving a specified area.
+### Detect enter/exit

-Put a virtual line in the middle of the screen (red dotted line), and regard the left side of the screen as inside the area and regard the right side of the screen as outside the area.
+Put the virtual line in the middle of the camera's field of view (red dotted line), and regard the left side as inside the area and the right side as outside.

 ![](./img/flame0.en.png)

-Detect when a person overlaps the virtual line (Figure 1), and then when the person has moved to the left or the right of the virtual line (Figure 2 or 3), publish the event of detection to an MQTT broker.
+Detect when a person overlaps the virtual line (Figure 1), and then when the person has moved to the left or the right of the virtual line (Figure 2 or 3), send entry/exit event to an MQTT broker.

 Figure 1.
 ![](./img/flame1.png)